ploomber/doc/doc/apps/shiny-r.md

 - An `install.R` file (a script to install dependencies)
 - An `app.R` file (your Shiny code)

+If you have specific requirements for your application you may also use [Docker](https://docs.cloud.ploomber.io/en/latest/apps/docker.html) for a customized deployment.
+This would enable you to use specific `Shiny` Docker image as well as run instructions specific for your application.
+[Here](https://github.com/ploomber/doc/tree/main/examples/shiny-r/igraph) is a sample Docker-based `Shiny R` application.

 ## Required files

 You can use this [template](https://github.com/ploomber/doc/blob/main/examples/shiny-r/shiny-r-data-visualization) to get started.
 The `startApp.R` will remain the same, but you need to modify `install.R` and `app.R`.